jj123llol/freemcserver.net-python/README.md

 user.deop()
 ```

+summons lightning on the target and kills them:
 ```py
 user.smite()
 ```

-summons lightning on the target and kills them.
+gives the user the specificed amount of the specified item:
 ```py
 user.give(item, amount)
 ```

-gives the user the specificed amount of the specified item
+returns a string of the players username:
 ```py
 user.name
 ```
-returns a string of the players username